Sanjay9921/Exploring-Stock-Market-Trends/README.md

 ## Overview

-This project ingests historical OHLCV data for a curated universe of highly liquid, exchange‑listed equities such as Domino’s Pizza, standardizes it into a tidy time‑series dataset, and exposes it through a Flask‑based REST API.
+This project ingests historical ``OHLCV`` (Open, High, Low, Close, Volume) data for a curated universe of highly liquid, exchange‑listed equities such as Domino’s Pizza, standardizes it into a tidy time‑series dataset, and exposes it through a Flask‑based REST API.
 The resulting data and APIs are designed for downstream analytics tasks typical in front‑office and risk roles, including return and volatility analysis, event‑ and corporate‑action‑aware performance evaluation, and large‑scale data preparation pipelines in Python.

 ## Project Structure